omeka/Documentation/source/Reference/models/Mixin/Tag.rst

 Mixin_Tag
 ---------

+Package: :doc:`Record\\Mixin </Reference/packages/Record/Mixin/index>`

 .. php:class:: Mixin_Tag

-    Package: :doc:`Record\\Mixin </Reference/packages/Record/Mixin/index>`

-    .. php:attr:: _tagTable

-    .. php:attr:: _joinTable

-    .. php:attr:: _type

-    .. php:attr:: _tagsToSave
+extends :php:class:`Omeka_Record_Mixin_AbstractMixin`

     .. php:method:: __construct(Omeka_Record_AbstractRecord $record)

+        :type $record: Omeka_Record_AbstractRecord
-        :param Omeka_Record_AbstractRecord $record:
+        :param $record:

     .. php:method:: beforeDelete()

         Fires whenever deleting a record that is taggable This will actually delete all the references to a specific tag for a specific record

         :returns: void

     .. php:method:: afterSave($args)

-        :param unknown $args:
+        :param $args:

     .. php:method:: deleteTaggings()

     .. php:method:: getTaggings()

-        Retrieve all the Taggings objects that represent between a specific tag and the current record Called by whatever record has enabled this module
+        Retrieve all the Taggings objects that represent between a specific tag and the current record
+        Called by whatever record has enabled this module

         :returns: array of Taggings

-    .. php:method:: getTags($order)
+    .. php:method:: getTags($order = array())

         Get all the Tag records associated with this record

-        :param unknown $order:
+        :param $order:
         :returns: array of Tag

-    .. php:method:: deleteTags(string|array $tags, string $delimiter)
+    .. php:method:: deleteTags($tags, $delimiter = null)

         Delete a tag from the record

+        :type $tags: string|array
-        :param string|array $tags: The tag name or array of tag names to delete from the record
+        :param $tags: The tag name or array of tag names to delete from the record
+        :type $delimiter: string
-        :param string $delimiter: The delimiter of the tags.
+        :param $delimiter: The delimiter of the tags.
 Not applicable if $tags is an array
         :returns: bool Returns whether a tag in $tags was deleted.
 Returns false if $tags is empty.
 Returns true if at least one tag in $tags is deleted.

     .. php:method:: hasTag($tag)

-        If the $tag were a string and the keys of Tags were just the names of the tags, this would be: in_array(array_keys($this->Tags))
+        If the $tag were a string and the keys of Tags were just the names of the tags, this would be:
+        in_array(array_keys($this->Tags))

-        :param unknown $tag:
+        :param $tag:
         :returns: boolean

-    .. php:method:: _getTagsFromString(string $string, $delimiter)
+    .. php:method:: _getTagsFromString($string, $delimiter = null)

         Converts a delimited string of tags into an array of tag strings

+        :type $string: string
-        :param string $string: A delimited string of tags
+        :param $string: A delimited string of tags
-        :param unknown $delimiter:
+        :param $delimiter:
         :returns: array An array of tag strings

-    .. php:method:: addTags(array|string $tags, $delimiter)
+    .. php:method:: addTags($tags, $delimiter = null)

         Set tags to be saved to the record.

+        :type $tags: array|string
-        :param array|string $tags: Either an array of tags or a delimited string
+        :param $tags: Either an array of tags or a delimited string
-        :param unknown $delimiter:
+        :param $delimiter:
         :returns: void

-    .. php:method:: applyTags(array $inputTags)
+    .. php:method:: applyTags($inputTags)

         Apply tags

+        :type $inputTags: array
-        :param array $inputTags:
+        :param $inputTags:

-    .. php:method:: diffTags($inputTags, $tags)
+    .. php:method:: diffTags($inputTags, $tags = null)

         Calculate the difference between a tag string and a set of tags

-        :param unknown $inputTags:
+        :param $inputTags:
-        :param unknown $tags:
+        :param $tags:
         :returns: array Keys('removed','added')

-    .. php:method:: applyTagString(string $string, string|null $delimiter)
+    .. php:method:: applyTagString($string, $delimiter = null)

         This will add tags that are in the tag string and remove those that are no longer in the tag string

+        :type $string: string
-        :param string $string: A string of tags delimited by $delimiter
+        :param $string: A string of tags delimited by $delimiter
+        :type $delimiter: string|null
-        :param string|null $delimiter:
+        :param $delimiter: